Dryer type comparison

 Heat pump Usually stronger for lower running costs and regular long-term use.

-Condenser Usually easier to justify when the upfront budget matters more.
+Condenser Usually easier to justify when the main priority is a lower upfront price.

-Main trade-off Higher upfront price versus lower running costs over time.
+Main trade-off Higher day-one cost versus lower ownership cost over time.

-UK-focused guidance Built around real homes, budgets, usage patterns and buying decisions.
+UK-focused decision Built around real homes, real usage and real buying priorities.

 Heat pump vs condenser tumble dryer comparison for UK buyers